OptimalBits/ground/Readme.md

 #Introduction

-Ground is a lightweight (less than 15Kb) and flexible HTML5 javascript/typescript framework that provides the building blocks and the structure to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.
+Ground is a compact, modern web development framework providing you with all the building blocks necessary to create modern, realtime interactive web applications that are required to work seamlessly both online and offline.

+Ground is light (15Kb + 5Kb of dependencies), and well suited both for desktop and mobile applications.

 In ground, most of the application logic is moved from the server to the client, whereas the server acts just as an scalable, efficient storage and synchronization controller.

-Ground includes also some rather useful features such as a hierarchical routing system, an undo/redo manager, property bindings, reference counting and automatic synchronization between clients and servers while always maintaining high performance and low memory consumption.
+It includes also some rather useful features such as a hierarchical routing system, an undo/redo manager, property and declarative bindings, reference counting and automatic synchronization between clients and servers while always maintaining high performance and low memory consumption.

-Ground is written in [Typescript](http://www.typescriptlang.org/), and can be used both in javascript and typescript projects.
+Ground is written in [Typescript](http://www.typescriptlang.org/), for modularity and stability and is suitable for both javascript and typescript projects.

 ##Highlights

-- Designed and optimized for NodeJS servers.
+- Designed and optimized for Node.js servers.
 - Hierarchical routing system simplifies routing by matching the DOM hierarchical nature.
-- Models with property **bindings**, **persistence** and client-server **synchronization**.
+- Models, Collections and Sequences with with property **bindings**, **persistence** and client-server **synchronization**.
 - Complete **offline** support.
 - *Declarative Bindings* for easily connecting views and models.
-- Canvas Views.
-- Preloaded with some common views based on jQuery UI.
-- Events.
-- Undo/Redo Manager.

 ##Philosophy

 The philosophy of Ground is to focus on *performance* and *simplicity*.
-It should be a complete Web framework that is fun to use and that uses efficiently the newest web browser technologies, and that relies on NodeJs server technology to provide scalability and synchronization.
+It should be a complete Web framework that is fun to use and that uses efficiently the newest web browser technologies, and that relies on Node.js server technology to provide scalability and synchronization.
 It tries to be un-orthodox in some areas, like providing a hierarchical routing system or only relaying on socket.io for communication instead of AJAX.

 ##Dependencies